Coder-RD/SQL-Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔹 SELECT
-- 🔹 WHERE
+- 🔹 CASE Statement
-- 🔹 Filtering Employee Records
+- 🔹 Conditional Logic
-- 🔹 Salary Filtering
+- 🔹 Comparison Operators
-- 🔹 Employee Experience Filtering
+- 🔹 Triangle Classification
-- 🔹 Greater Than Operator (`>`)
+- 🔹 Triangle Validation
-- 🔹 Less Than Operator (`<`)
+- 🔹 Equilateral Triangle
-- 🔹 AND Operator
+- 🔹 Isosceles Triangle
-- 🔹 ORDER BY
+- 🔹 Scalene Triangle
-- 🔹 Employee ID Sorting
+- 🔹 Not A Triangle
-- 🔹 Query Writing
+- 🔹 SQL Query Writing

 ### 📂 Files Added

-    Day20-SQL/
+    Day21-SQL/
     │
-    ├── Employee Salaries.sql
+    ├── Type of Triangle.sql
-    └── Screenshot (230).png
+    └── Screenshot 2026-08-16 192320.png

 ### 💡 Key Concept

-The **Employee Salaries** challenge requires retrieving employee names based on their monthly salary and the number of months they have been working for the company.

-Employees are filtered using conditions on **salary** and **months**, and the result is sorted by **employee_id in ascending order**.

-### 🔑 SQL Concepts Used

-    SELECT name
-    FROM Employee
-    WHERE salary > ...
-      AND months < ...
-    ORDER BY employee_id ASC;
+The **Type of Triangle** challenge requires identifying the type of each record in the `TRIANGLES` table using the three side lengths.

+The query classifies each record as:

+- 🔺 **Equilateral** – All three sides are equal.
+- 🔺 **Isosceles** – Two sides are equal.
+- 🔺 **Scalene** – All three sides are different.
+- ❌ **Not A Triangle** – The given side lengths do not form a valid triangle.

-The `WHERE` clause is used to filter employees according to salary and experience conditions.
+The `CASE` statement is used to apply conditional logic and determine the correct triangle type.

-The `AND` operator combines multiple filtering conditions.

-The `ORDER BY` clause sorts the final result according to `employee_id` in ascending order.
+### 🔑 SQL Concept Used

+    CASE
+        WHEN ...
+THEN 'Not A Triangle'
+        WHEN ...
+THEN 'Equilateral'
+        WHEN ...
+THEN 'Isosceles'
+        ELSE 'Scalene'
+    END

+The `CASE` statement checks the conditions for each triangle and returns the appropriate classification.

 ### ✅ Status